samedhsh/costa_booking_probability/README.md

 The documentation of the project is explained briefly in **documentation.docx**.

+**prediction.csv** is the predicted output with two columns: ID and predicted_booking.
+The total number of predicted class one should be more than the reality as it is explained in the model training goal.

 **Data Preprocessing and Model Training:**

 **dataset.csv** is the input file furnished by Costa.
 10% of rows that contain null in the booking column are dropped and the other rows are used for train and test. **testset.csv** contains all 10000 rows with unknown target column.